mik-laj/discovery-api/gen_data/release_notes_md/appengine_docs_standard_nodejs_release_notes.md

 **FEATURE:**

-  * Failed tasks in queues configured with a ‘retry_limit’ of zero will no longer be retried.
+  * Failed tasks in queues configured with a ` retry_limit ` of zero will no longer be retried.